JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

     - EC2 Instance Profile (valid only if you are using EC2 Launch Type):
     ![alt text](image-70.png)

-- Amazon ECS - Load Balancer Integrations: ALB is supported and works for most use cases.
+- Amazon ECS - Load Balancer Integrations: **ALB (works on layer 7 and cannot perform routing traffic, etc.)**  is supported and works for most use cases.
 But sometimes, you might need N/W Load balancer.

 - Amazon ECS - Data Volumes [Persistant data - EFS & also you can't mount S3 as file system for ECS tasks.]
 ![alt text](image-71.png)